Julia-Tempering/Pigeons.jl/docs/src/index.md

 The most general way to invoke Pigeons is by specifying two ingredients: a sequence of distributions, ``\pi_1, \pi_2, \dots, \pi_N``, and for each ``\pi_i``, a ``\pi_i``-invariant Markov transition kernel.
-To sequence of distributions is specified using the informal interface
+The sequence of distributions is specified using the informal interface [`log_potentials`](@ref).

+!!! warning "TODO"

+    Add instructions for Markov transition kernels.